vhnam/uxdesign-certificate-notes/3 Build Wireframes and Low-Fidelity Prototypes/3 Building low-fidelity prototypes.md

 - Only be tested in person
 - Difficult with remote team

+## Creative ways to create paper prototype

+### Index cards

+Instead of sketching all of your ideas on one piece of paper, try drawing them on a bunch of different index cards.
+Each index card can represent a mobile phone screen.
+Use tape or push pins to stick the index cards to a whiteboard or wall, or arrange the index cards in order on a table.

+### Sticky notes

+Try using sticky notes of different sizes and colors to represent different parts of your design idea.
+Or use colored sticky notes to call out important parts of your wireframes and prototypes.

+### Stencils

+Stencils often include a built-in ruler, symbols, and icons that are common in UX designs.
+Using a stencil like this one can help your drawings look neater and more realistic.

+### Demo device

+A demo device is a piece of paper or other material cut out in the shape of a mobile phone.
+You can place your sketches inside of the demo device to simulate a more realistic user experience with your product.

+Using a demo device allows you to see how your design will look at scale on a mobile phone.

 ## Bias recap

 Biases are unreasonable and unfair distortions of judgment in favor of or against a person or thing.
 Biases may be favorable or unfavorable: bias in favor of or against an idea.
 Other words for bias may include predisposition, preconception, predilection, and partiality.